Giorgio Agamben: Auctoritas, "charisma" and Führertum doctrine

-Agamben's thoughts on the state of emergency leads him to declare that the difference between dictatorship and democracy is thin indeed,or even ontologically non-existent, as rule by decree became more and more common, starting from World War I and the reorganization of constitutional balance.
-Agamben often reminds that Hitler never abrogated the Weimar Constitution: he suspended it for the duration of the Third Reich with the Reichstag Fire Decree, issued on 28 February 1933.
-Indefinite suspension of law is what characterizes the state of exception.
+Agamben's thoughts on the state of emergency lead him to declare that the difference between dictatorship and democracy is incredibly thin, perhaps even ontologically non-existent, as rule by decree became more and more common, starting from World War I and the reorganization of constitutional balance.
+Agamben often reminds us that Hitler never abrogated the Weimar Constitution: he suspended it for the duration of the Third Reich with the Reichstag Fire Decree, issued on 28 February 1933.
+Indefinite suspension of the law is what characterizes the state of exception.

 The Highest Poverty (2011)

 The English edition was translated by Adam Kotsko.
 In this study of medieval monastic rules, Agamben offers a genealogical approach to several concepts that Ludwig Wittgenstein established in his late philosophy, primarily the Philosophical Investigations: rule-following, form of life, and the central importance of 'use' (for Wittgenstein: 'the meaning of a word is its use in language', and he uses 'language' not just to speak of word-language but any understandable behaviour).
 Agamben traces earlier versions of the term 'form-of-life' throughout the development of monastic life, beginning with the establishment of a genre of written rules in the fourth century.
-The aim of the book is to differentiate between 'law' and a particular use of rule that is opposite to the implementation of law.
+The aim of the book is to differentiate between 'law' and a particular use of a rule that is opposite to the implementation of law.
 In order to sketch out the potential of this concept, we would need 'a theory of use – of which Western philosophy lacks even the most elementary principles'.
 Agamben turns to the Franciscans to survey a unique historical incident of a group organising itself with a rule that is their life, and thinking of their own lives not as their own possession but as a communal 'use'; he examines the ways in which this idea developed and how it eventually lapsed into the law of the Catholic Church.
 According to reviewer Nathan Schneider, "The Highest Poverty examines two medieval Christian attempts, in the name of eternal life, to live this life beyond the reach of ordinary politics: several centuries of monasticism, and then the brief and momentous epiphany in the movement founded by Francis of Assisi.
 Each, according to Agamben, fails in revealing ways."